thesovereignrepo/The-Sovereign-Repository/02-Mobile/02-Advanced/GrapheneOS-Offline.md

 4. Now you can launch the Ashigaru app.

-5. TODO: See the [Offline Bitcoin Section]() to learn how bitcoin can be spent and stored safely without using the internet.
+5. TODO: See the [Bitcoin Section](https://github.com/thesovereignrepo/The-Sovereign-Repository/tree/master/04-Bitcoin) to learn how bitcoin can be spent and stored safely without using the internet.

 <br/>

 ## Continue Your Training

-Ready to use GrapheneOS every day while on the go?
+Ready to up your game and use GrapheneOS as your every day phone?
 Curious about how to safely manage apps from Google Play app store?

-1. Continue to the [Advanced GrapheneOS Guide]() when you are ready to use GrapeheneOS in your daily life.
+1. Continue to the [Advanced GrapheneOS Guide](https://github.com/thesovereignrepo/The-Sovereign-Repository/tree/master/02-Mobile/Advanced/GrapheneOS-Advanced.md) when ready.

 2. Keep in mind, you can Factory Reset at any time for a fresh start, and continue to the next guide.